 How many clients/partners does Medsphere have?

-At last count, Medsphere has more than 400 provider sites using our EHR technology to improve healthcare efficiency and quality.
-Our diverse client-partner mix includes healthcare agencies, acute and long term-care hospitals, critical-access hospitals (CAHs), and behavioral health and psychiatric facilities.
+At last count, Medsphere had more than 400 provider sites using our EHR technology to improve healthcare efficiency and quality.
+Our diverse client-partner mix includes healthcare agencies, acute and long-term-care hospitals, critical access hospitals (CAHs), and behavioral health and psychiatric facilities.
 The mix also includes numerous Indian Health Service facilities.
 These client-partners serve highly diverse communities spread throughout the U.S., including Alaska and Hawaii.
 Many of our clients are safety-net hospitals.

 What do I get with OpenVista?

 OpenVista is a completely integrated EHR solution for the healthcare enterprise.
-It incorporates a single, integrated database for core and ancillary applications, including lab, radiology, nutrition and food service, pharmacy, bar code medication administration (BCMA), electronic medication administration (EMAR), physician and nursing documentation, computerized provider order entry (CPOE), clinical flowsheets and other advanced clinical functions.
-OpenVista also includes Insight, a fully integrated revenue cycle management solution (see below).
+It incorporates a single, integrated database for core and ancillary applications, including lab, radiology, nutrition and food service, pharmacy, bar code medication administration (BCMA), electronic medication administration (EMAR), physician and nursing documentation, computerized provider order entry (CPOE), clinical flowsheets, population health, and other advanced clinical functions.
+OpenVista also includes a fully integrated revenue cycle management solution (see below).
 Working in tandem with additional system functions, such as decision-support tools, these highly flexible modules give providers in virtually any care setting access to real-time information via a longitudinal electronic chart.
-Physician and patient portals are also available to enable Web-based, secure access to patient data and compliance with national interoperability standards driving Meaningful Use.
-Our white paper, "From VistA to OpenVista," describes in detail the enhancements Medsphere has made to the original VA solution.
+Physician and patient portals are also available to enable secure web access to patient data and compliance with national interoperability standards driving Meaningful Use.
+Our white paper, "From VistA to OpenVista," describes in detail some of the many enhancements Medsphere has made to the original VA solution.